immunityinc/Log4j-JNDIServer/README.md

 ## Installation and Building

 - Load the project on Intellij Idea
-- Select JDK in "Projects Settings"
+- Select JDK in "Projects Settings" (CTRL + ALT + SHIFT + S)
-- Create the artifact in "Project Settings" -> Artifacts -> Create JAR from Modules -> In "JAR files from libraries" mark "extract to target JAR"
+- In "Project Settings", create the Artifact -> "Artifacts" -> "Create JAR from Modules" -> In "JAR files from libraries", mark "extract to target JAR" -> "OK"
 - Build Project (CTRL + F9).
 This will create the jar file in /out/artifacts/ folder

 ### Building with Maven